The TOK exhibition prompts

-Once you’ve understood the basics of the exhibition, and have grasped what the exhibition assessment rubric is looking for, you can think about which IA prompt to base your exhibition on.
-You’ll choose this from the list of 35 prompts in the TOK subject guide.
+Once you’ve understood the basics, and have grasped what the assessment rubric is looking for, you can think about which IA prompt to choose.
+This comes from the list of 35 prompts in the TOK subject guide.

-Your IA prompt represents the bridge between the three objects that you have chosen, and the TOK course, to enable you to demonstrate how TOK manifests itself in the real world.
-The context you’ll use to do this should be either the core theme or one of the optional themes.
+Your IA prompt links your three objects to the TOK course, and enables you to demonstrate how TOK manifests itself in the real world.
+The context you’ll use for this will be either the core theme or one of the optional themes.

 Selecting an exhibition prompt